 Goal 1: Integrate coding where appropriate to facilitate computational-thinking skills, communication skills and collaboration for students throughout the curriculum to improve student achievement and prepare them for post-secondary education or the future workforce.

-Then, once you have defined your goal, you can outline objectives that will help you reach it, such as:
+Then, once you have defined your goal for implementing STEAM strategies, you can outline objectives that will help you reach it, such as:

 Objective 1: Teachers will use best-in-class, CSTA standards-aligned curricular resources to educate students in becoming problem solvers, critical- and computational-thinkers.

-The most important thing you can do is make sure your plan includes ways that coding will not only be implemented, but how it will help achieve your school or district’s mission.
+The most important thing you can do is make sure your plan to teach coding in schools includes ways it will not only be implemented but also how it will help achieve your school or district’s mission.
 Our ebook covers more examples and tips on how you can seamlessly integrate the two.

 Picking A Winning Team and Planning for Your Program’s Future

 Coding programs are often left to technology teams themselves, but there are many other avenues for collaboration that should not be overlooked.
-Departments should work together to ensure cross-collaboration, especially when incorporating a new curriculum into a school or district.
+Departments should work together to ensure cross-collaboration on coding programs, especially when incorporating a new or STEAM strategy curriculum into a school or district.
 This means that the Instructional Technology team, Curriculum team, Strategy and Innovation team, Library Media team and even other departments like Title I and after school programming could be included in strategy.

-Along with adding team members from other departments, it may be a good idea to include:
+Along with adding team members from other departments when exploring coding programs, it may be a good idea to include: